-Suicide victim's kin fight bullying
+Suicide victim's family fight cyberbullying

 New Brunswick, N.J. – — Tyler Clementi's family could have stayed silent after he killed himself.